Showing 1-16 of 16

 Seller ID: 41980

 1st British edition which includes the first British hardcover printing of Sinful Woman.
 Two novels of violent action and emotion.
 Pp224, minor spotting to closed page edges, owner's name to inside front board.
 Black cloth, illustrated dustwrapper worn with edge tears and small losses but now in a removable clear protective wrap.
 Scarce in dustwrapper.
 G+/Good.** "James Mallahan Cain (July 1, 1892 – October 27, 1977) was an American author and journalist.
-Although...
+Although Cain himself vehemently opposed labeling, he is usually associated with the hardboiled school of American crime fiction and ...
 View more info

 Publisher: New York: Published for the Crime Club by Doubleday & Company, 1983.
 0385187149: